 See All... ⏬

-The band's seventh effort, The Black Halo, was released in 2005 supported by various guest musicians, the most renowned among them Shagrath, vocalist with Dimmu Borgir, and Stratorvarius keyboard magician Jens Johansson.
-The opener, the gripping mid-tempo number March of Mephisto featured a sensational meeting of Kamelot, Shagrath and Johansson.
-The album was followed up with their first ever music videos for the songs The Haunting (Somewhere In Time) and March Of Mephisto.
-In 2007 the very atmospheric album, Ghost Opera would be released.
+Based on Johann Wolfgang von Goethe's version of the legend of Faust, about a man who sells his soul to the devil, Kamelot's seventh effort, The Black Halo (2005) was supported by various guest musicians, the most renowned among them Shagrath (vocalist with Dimmu Borgir), and Stratorvarius keyboardist Jens Johansson.
+The opener was a gripping mid-tempo in the form of March of Mephisto and featured a sensational meeting of Kamelot, Shagrath and Johansson.
+The album was followed up with the band's first ever music videos for the songs The Haunting (Somewhere In Time) and March Of Mephisto.
+In 2007 the very atmospheric album, Ghost Opera would follow.

 In 2009, Barry left and was replaced by the touring bass guitarist Sean Tibbetts, who had been a full-time member of the band briefly during 1991-1992.